-Exceptions to the three-square meter rule require written permission from the Field Office archaeologist and must provide details about the site, project, time frame, and reasons for the exemption.
+Exceptions to the three-square meter rule require written permission from the Field Office Archaeologist and must provide details about the site, project, time frame, and reasons for the exemption.
 Excavation of any cultural property beyond limited evaluative or eligibility testing requires the issuance of a permit for excavation and/or removal (see item 3 below).
 Limited testing may be conducted to identify mitigation needs at a site.
-Limited testing and/or collection permits are generally site-specific and issued for the project duration.
-Because the work performed under limited testing permits is expected to disturb relatively little of the cultural property, they generally can be issued without Native American consultation.
+Because the work performed under limited testing permits is expected to disturb relatively little of the cultural property, they generally can be issued without Native American consultation, at the discretion of the Deputy